fermyon/developer/content/spin/http-trigger.md

     headers: option<headers>,
     body: option<body>,
 }

+// error types omitted
 ```

-> The same HTTP types are also used to model the API for sending outbound
+> The same HTTP types are also used to model the API for sending outbound HTTP requests.
-> HTTP requests.

-Then, we define the entry point for a Spin HTTP component:
+The entry point for Spin HTTP components is then defined in https://github.com/fermyon/spin/blob/main/wit/ephemeral/spin-http.wit:

 <!-- @nocpy -->